trufflesecurity/trufflehog/README.md

   --json                Output in JSON
-  --regex               Enable high signal regex checks --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
+  --regex               Enable high signal regex checks --entropy DO_ENTROPY  Enable entropy checks --status_on_failures STATUS_ON_FAILURES
+                        Status code to return when secrets are founds.
+                        Defaults to 0
+  --since_commit SINCE_COMMIT
                         Only scan from a given commit hash --max_depth MAX_DEPTH